Silmarils (company)

 Silmarils was a French computer game software company founded in 1987 by Louis-Marie and André Rocques.
 It produced games for PC, Amiga, Amstrad CPC, Macintosh, Atari ST and Atari Falcon.

 The company is most closely associated with its Ishar series.
-Crystals of Arborea was one of the first games to offer real-time 3D environment and a large world with very few limits on movement.
+Crystals of Arborea was one of the first games to feature a real-time 3D environment and a large world with very few limits on movement.
 The company went bankrupt in 2003, and in 2004 the Rocques brothers and another former Silmarils member, Pascal Einsweiler, founded a new studio called Eversim, specializing in political strategy games.

-It was named after J. R. R. Tolkien's Silmarils.
+The company was named after J. R. R. Tolkien's Silmarils.